cidneyweng/workoutwars19/README.md

 ### Fork and Clone the Git Repository
 1. Make sure you are signed into github and have git installed on your computer.
 2. In the top right corner of this page, click `Fork`.
 This will create your own copy of the codebase on your account.
 Feel free to rename the app from `workoutwars20` to fit the year.
+If you've already forked it once from your Github account, you can instead just create a new repository, update the name of the repository to fit the year, and import the code from this repository straight in the new repo.
-3. From your newly forked repository on Github, click `Clone or Download` and copy the http url.
+3. From your newly forked or imported repository on Github, click `Clone or Download` and copy the http url.
 Then, from your terminal, navigate to where you'd like to store the workout wars files and run the following command:
 ```
 git clone [YOUR-REPO-URL]
 ```